-- 43. Plaintiff FHCST has suffered substantial, particularized, and concrete injuries as a direct result of Defendant's unlawful conduct in the San Antonio region. - 44.
-Defendant's unlawful conduct, policies, and practices have frustrated and obstructed FHCST's mission and ongoing work, forced it to divert its resources to identify and counteract Defendant's conduct, and curtailed its other activities. - 45.
+- 41. Plaintiff FHCST has suffered substantial, particularized, and concrete injuries as a direct result of Bella Vista's unlawful conduct in the San Antonio region. - 42.
+Bella Vista's unlawful conduct, policies, and practices have frustrated and obstructed FHCST's mission and ongoing work, forced it to divert its resources to identify and counteract Bella Vista's conduct, and curtailed its other activities. - 43.
 FHCST's mission is to ensure that that people in South Texas have equal housing opportunities.
 FHCST receives fair housing complaints, investigates them, and counsels and advocates for individuals who have been victims of housing discrimination.
-Plaintiff conducts educational programs and activities including, but not limited to, trainings, information sessions, and community events.
-FHCST also works to increase the awareness of policymakers of fair housing issues by meeting with local, state, and federal officials to ensure comprehensive fair housing laws and policies.

-- 46. As part of its counseling work, FHCST helps people with disabilities within its service area to find accessible housing that meets their needs.
-Because people with disabilities are likely to have lower incomes than the general population,3 FHCST generally looks to identify homes that are available at affordable prices and that are-or can be modified to be-accessible.
-And since the stock of existing housing is largely if not entirely inaccessible for people with disabilities, opportunities for new construction homes that are built or can be modified to be accessible are often the most practical option for homebuyers. - 47.
-Defendant's discriminatory conduct frustrates FHCST's mission by interfering with its mission-related activities, impairing its ability to achieve its goals of ensuring equal access to housing opportunities, harming the communities that FHCST serves, and making it more difficult for FHCST to serve those communities.
-Defendant controls a huge share of the market for affordable, new construction homes in the San Antonio region.
-At the time of filing, nearly 40% of new construction homes priced under \$250,000 in San Antonio are sold by Defendant, according to realtor.com.
-Defendant's policy thus significantly reduces the number of affordable, accessible housing opportunities available to people with disabilities in FHCST's service area by preventing people with disabilities from requesting modifications prior to construction to make homes accessible.
-As a result, Defendant concretely impairs FHCST's housing counseling work by substantially constraining the housing opportunities FHCST is able to identify for people with disabilities.
+Plaintiff conducts programs and activities including on fair housing related issues, but not limited to, trainings, information sessions, and community events.
+FHCST also works to increase the awareness of policymakers of fair housing issues by meeting with local, state, and federal officials to ensure comprehensive fair housing laws and policies. - 44.
+As part of its counseling work, FHCST helps people with disabilities within its service area to find accessible housing that meets their needs.
+Because people with disabilities are likely to have lower incomes than the general population, FHCST generally looks to identify homes that are available at affordable prices and that are-or can be modified to be-accessible.
+And since the stock of existing housing is largely if not entirely inaccessible for people with disabilities, opportunities for new construction homes that are built or can be modified to be accessible are often the most practical option for homebuyers.

-3 According to the 2023 Annual Disability Statistics Compendium, the median income for working-age people with disabilities is 19% lower than working-age people with no disability.
+2 According to the 2023 Annual Disability Statistics Compendium, the median income for working-age people with disabilities is 19% lower than working-age people with no disability.